christophe77/ssXss/README.md

 - Improve speed.
 - Improve DOM analysis to go deeper.
 - Add a UI with express or some console logs.

+## Contribution

+Any contribution is accepted.<br />

+## Bugs

+If you find any bugs, please feel an issue report.<br />
+If you have a website with an XSS vulnerability that is not discovered by ssXss you can contact me.<br />